eskoviak/ed-skoviak-com/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.0.
 It has since been migrated to Google Firebase Studio.

+This is the main web site for Ed Skoviak Computing

 ## Development server

 To start a local development server, run: